A valid prescription for COVID-19 test by a doctor

 Follow reliable authorities like WHO or the CDC on guidelines about wearing masks.
 As per CDC, people showing Coronavirus (COVID-19) symptoms should wear masks to protect others from being infected.
 The CDC doesn’t recommend people who are well to wear facemasks to protect themselves from Coronavirus (COVID-19) or other respiratory diseases.

 Please see the below guidelines and this applies to you if you fall under the following parameters:

 Terms & Conditions: The criteria for testing are being continuously reviewed and revised by the government and are subject to change.

-For patients who fall under the above parameters, we ensure that your safety is fully ensured whilst you get all your blood tests and diagnosis done.
+For patients who fall under the above parameters, we ensure that your safety is fully ensured whilst you get all your tests and diagnosis done.
 All your samples will be collected by our phlebotomists who are well equipped with protective equipment.
 We will follow the guidelines laid down by ICMR and the Ministry of Health.
 This is an extremely important precaution and we sincerely request all our patients to take these measures.
 Please call us on this number for any queries: 9166125555

 According to the guidelines, if you develop any acute onset of fever and symptoms of respiratory illness such as cough or shortness of breath, you should visit your nearest health facility.
 Your doctor will decide if you need to be tested for Novel Coronavirus (SARS-CoV-2), depending upon your condition, history of travel to the affected countries or contact with any suspected patients.